Moira Sound

-Moira Sound is a branching inlet on the east side of the southern end of Prince of Wales Island in U.S. state of Alaska.
+Moira Sound is a branching inlet on the east side of the southern end of Prince of Wales Island in the U.S. state of Alaska.
 It is situated within the Tongass National Forest.

 Geography

 The entrance to this sound, on the west side of Clarence Strait, 25 miles northward of Cape Chacon, lies in about latitude 55° 02’, and is about 2 miles in width.
 There are several islets within it.
 Moira Sound penetrates Prince of Wales Island about 6 miles to the southwest, then turns sharply to the northwest for 6–8 miles, heading near the heads of Cholmondeley Sound, which comes from north-northeast, and Tliakak Bay, which comes from the southwest from Cordova Bay.
 The land in the neighborhood of Moira Sound is high and rather steep towards Clarence Strait; but north of Wedge Island, (in latitude 55° 07’) the straight and compact shores are moderately elevated, and the interior country is composed of lofty though uneven mountains, with a forest of pine trees from the water side nearly to their summits.